-When I first started yoga, my excellent teacher Derina Newell from the Dharma School of Yoga introduced me to the idea that yoga is a holistic practice done with awareness and not just a physical workout.
-That doesn’t mean it is a new age fad incorporating a lot of mumbo jumbo, but it is an ancient practice with a rich heritage.
+When I first started yoga, my excellent teacher Derina Newell from the Dharma School of Yoga introduced me to the idea that yoga is a holistic and spiritual practice done with awareness and not just a physical workout.
+It is an ancient practice with a rich heritage.
 Anyone who wants to do yoga can reap the rewards by practising with a knowledgeable teacher who is passionate about yoga and who allows people to develop their practice gradually and begin to discover elements other than the purely physical.

 Originally yoga developed from and within Indian philosophy and archaeologists unearthed seals showing figures seated in yoga postures and dating from 2700 BC.
 The word ‘yoga’ appears in the earliest Indian literature the Vedas and there are other ancient texts on yoga such as the Baghavad Gita and Patanjali’s Yoga Sutras.